YujiSODE/dExtractor/README.md

 These two files \(`dExtractor.tcl` and `dExtractorUI.tcl`\) should be placed under the same directory.

 ## Commands
+Any inputs are added into raw data list, excluding command beginning with "@".

 - `@help`
   It shows help.